 We were able to check the internet while at the show and found as many positive reviews as negative.
 We read many negative reviews and bashing by what appears to be Hot Springs and Jacuzzi dealers.
 Southeast spas are not high pressure, and did not misrepresent anything.
 We had never considered Master Spas and had some reservations but for perhaps 25% less in cost, and after research and questioning the salesman and spending time with the owner, we bought the 7.2.
 So far we have not seen any of the negatives and we will just need to see how the spa works out.
 As we have had two spas before we were able to have a good negotiation and able to compare features, functionality, etc. and have a good discussion before purchasing so our best input to you is do your homework in advance of your purchase.

-Review about: Master Spas Hot Tub.
+Product or Service Mentioned: Master Spas Hot Tub.

 Reason of review: Good customer service.